-Can the minister describe what efforts have been made or are being planned to provide home care training at the community level, especially in the community of Pond Inlet?
+Can the minister describe what efforts have been made or are being planned to provide home care training at the community-level, especially in the community of Pond Inlet?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): I thank the member for that question.
-It is a new program, with the help of Nunavut Arctic College and we would like to make that available to more communities.
+It is a new program being offered with the help of Nunavut Arctic College and we would like to make it available to more communities.
 Some will be by remote learning, and some will be in person.
-The way we have it set up is to ensure that this program is available to more of the communities.
+The way we have it set up is to ensure that this program is available to as many of the communities as possible.

 (interpretation ends) Mr. Speaker, when we look at home care in Pond Inlet specifically, there are a total of six positions allocated for that service, and four of those are currently filled with indeterminate staff.
 When we look at the services that they are providing in terms of homemaking, personal care, respite care, nursing care, it is really important work.

-I had the pleasure of meeting some of the home care workers in Pond Inlet, as well as other communities, and they really put the "care" in home care.
+I had the pleasure of meeting some of the home care workers in Pond Inlet as well as other communities and they really put the "care" in home care.
 It is evident in speaking with them how much they care for their clients.
-They develop a personal relationship and that is the magic that happens in healthcare when you have that connection between the community and the care provider.
+They develop a personal relationship and that is kind of the magic that happens in health care when you have that connection between a community member and the care provider.
 I'll stop talking about how great they are, but it is really touching to see the supports they provide, not just to elders, but others needing help at the community-level. (interpretation) Thank you, Mr. Speaker.